Can Associations Apply a Surcharge on Credit Card Payments?

 However, convenience fees are typically a flat fee and are only available if the method of payment is distinct from the business’ standard payment method.
 An example would be purchasing movie tickets online instead of buying them at the box office.
 The theater might charge a convenience fee for those buying their tickets online.

 For instance, you must give written notice of your desire to surcharge to all credit card brands your association accepts.
-However, if you have an AffiniPay account, this requirement will be handled on your behalf.
+(If you have an AffiniPay account, this requirement will be handled on your behalf.)